konnectors/libs/docs/api.md

 ## filterData
-This function filters the passed array from data already present in the cozy so that there is not displicated data in the cozy.
+This function filters the passed array from data already present in the cozy so that there is not duplicated data in the cozy.

 Parameters: